 An Air Quality Implementation Plan (Revised) for the Orlando Urbanized Area was developed during FY 1982/1983 in response to Orange County being declared as a nonattainment area in 1978.
 The Plan was adopted by the Orlando Urbanized Area MPO in January, 1983.
 Since that time, Orange County has once again been in attainment with the National Ambient Air Quality Standards.
 In 1998, numerous exceedances of the national standards occurred because of unique weather patterns.
 Since then, exceedances have occurred each year on a relatively sporadic basis.
 These have been only single exceedances each year which have not affected the area's compliance with the national air quality standards.
-MetroPlan staff continues to monitor the air quality readings especially between March and October.
+The three-year average for the years 2006, 2007 and 2008 equaled the National Ambient Air Quality Standards for ozone of 75 parts per billion (ppb), but did not exceed it.